Mad Foxes: Home media

 Dietrich brought the film to DVD on his own ABCDVD imprint in 2003, which featured an English track.
 In 2018, the film was brought to U.S. DVD by Full Moon Features.
+The film was re-issued on Blu-ray by Austrian outfit Illusions Unlimited in 2013, also with an English track.
+In 2025, U.S. label Cauldron Films re-issued the film on Blu-ray and 4K Blu-ray, its world premiere on the latter medium.

 Bans

 Mad Foxes was indexed in Germany in 1982 by the Federal Review Board for Media Harmful to Minors.
 It was pulled from the index in 2017.
 The film was also named to Section 3 of the so-called "Video Nasties" list during the infamous British moral panic of the same name, which meant that people found in possession of the title would not be prosecuted for obscenity, but were still subject to seizure and destruction of their copy.

 Reception

 Mad Foxes has been universally panned by reviewers.
 British compendium DVD Delirium declared: "Bullet-paced and completely indefensible, Mad Foxes is one of the most absurd trash-epics ever made.
 Every single element screams outrageousness — from its tasteless acts of violence and gore to its non-stop slate of sexual shenanigans and nudity (including some startlingly casual male full-frontal shots)."
 In his opus about 1980s low-budget films, author Daniel Budnik called it "one of the nuttiest films ever" which "there is no proper way to critique".
 In her 2011 book Rape-Revenge Films: A Critical Study, Alexandra Heller-Nicholas called the film a "brazenly incoherent mélange of kung fu, softcore porn, Nazi fetishism and bike film pegged loosely to a rape-revenge structure, albeit one caught in a garbled narrative loop".
 American publication Shock Cinema deemed that Mad Foxes "takes you on a truly rancid joyride" which "flows along with its own unfathomable logic" and "combines the brutality of Last House on the Left with the rampant stupidity of Eric Von Zipper."

-Grau later became a high ranking television executive in Switzerland, and has faced occasional scrutiny over the film's controversial content.
+Grau later became a high-ranking television executive in Switzerland, and has faced occasional scrutiny over the film's controversial content.
 Towards the end of his life, Dietrich had come to grips with the film's dubious legacy and looked at it more amusingly, even though its censorship issues prevented him from recouping all of his investment.